 What Is Vasculitis?

 Vasculitis sends more than 100,000 people to the emergency room every year in the United States.
 When you have been diagnosed with vasculitis, you will have many decisions to make regarding your treatment and well-being.
 A diagnosis of systemic vasculitis can be even more devastating.
 The last thing you need to worry about is how to pay your bills while you are receiving treatment.
-Applying for long term disability benefits is a way to help you still receive partial income while you are recovering.
+With disability insurance benefits, you still receive partial income while you are recovering.

 The inflammation of the blood vessels causes vasculitis.
 The inflammation can cause blood vessels that move blood from your heart to the rest of your body to swell, making it hard for the blood to produce and circulate oxygen.
 There are several types of vasculitis: